TUDelft-IN4303-2014/assignments/milestone3-codegen/day10.md

 ### Run a MiniJava Program

-Add a builder that runs a MiniJava program by running the main method from the generated class file.
+Add a builder that runs a MiniJava program by running the main method, in order to be able to run the main method a .class file has to be generated.